-School of Engineering and Applied Sciences students have numerous opportunities to participate in research, experiential learning programs, student clubs and organizations, and extracurricular activities that complement and enhance their educational experience.
+School of Engineering and Applied Sciences students have numerous opportunities to participate in research, experiential learning programs, clubs and organizations, and extracurricular activities that complement and enhance their educational experience.

 Engineering today is a global profession.
 Students can pursue educational opportunities in other countries while maintaining their course of study and timeline to graduation.
 A summer Engineering Study Abroad Program provides students with the opportunity to travel with a UB faculty member to Troyes, France.
 UB is also a member of Global E, an exchange program for engineering students.
-All programs are run by The Office of Study Abroad Programs.
+All programs are run by UB Study Abroad Programs.

 The Department is supportive of students who wish to study abroad and will work with students to enable this to fit into their academic plans.
 Students are encouraged to discuss their plans as early as possible with the department and SEAS advisors.